 deciding whether or not there is any inheritance tax to pay on your estate

-contacting HM Revenue & Customs to pay any tax which is owing
+contacting HMRC to pay any tax which is owing

 applying to the Probate Registry for the grant of representation (in England and Wales) or confirmation papers (in Scotland)

 What is probate?